Preparing Your Proposal

 - If computer equipment is requested or technological support is involved in the project, please discuss the project with IT at least one month before the deadline; similarly, if laboratory or other equipment/physical space is required, please discuss the project and related research needs with the Chair of the Capital Equipment Committee.

-- If human subjects research applies or an assessment component is required, please consult Amanda Udis-Kessler in Institutional Research at least one month before the external application deadline; if animals are involved, please consult the Institutional Animal Care and Use Committee.
+- If human subjects research applies or an assessment component is required, please consult Amanda Udis-Kessler in Institutional Research at least one month before the external application deadline.

 Consult with Tess on whether you need to discuss your proposal with the following offices: